-The following case study demonstrates the process you should follow and highlights some issues which might arise with a pregnant employee.
+The following case study demonstrates the process you should follow and highlights some issues which might arise.

 Anna works in the kitchen at the Cat and Bone as a chef and she tells you she is pregnant.
 The kitchen gets extremely hot during evening service and you identify that this might pose a risk to Anna and her unborn child.
 You haven’t previously carried out a risk assessment so should do without further delay.
 In carrying out the assessment you should:

 - meet with Anna to discuss if she has any specific concerns herself; and

 - bear in mind common risks that might arise including work-related stress, long working hours, lifting and carrying, excessive noise, handling chemicals, extremes of heat and cold and movements and postures.

 You meet with Anna and discuss the risks that the kitchen environment might pose to her and how you might remove or reduce the risk.
 With her input, you prepare a risk assessment and agree the following changes to her working conditions or hours, which might alleviate the risks:

 - assigning Anna to the cold desserts section;

 - giving her more breaks to ensure she has the opportunity to rest and stay hydrated.

 You put these measures in place but after some weeks, Anna tells you that she feels ill in the kitchen and her doctor writes her a note saying it is the heat.